R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 dependencies to respect the three different variants of the enclave.
 That is, the enclave module will expose tasks to compile and use either simulation, debug or release mode (in mock mode you're just using regular Java, so no special compilation is necessary).
 Which task to use is actually selected by the host build.

+!!! tip
+    Don't worry if you see the error `Could not resolve project :enclave`.
+This will be resolved when we configure the enclave module in the next section.

 For this simple tutorial we also add a runtime-only dependency on the popular [SLF4J](https://www.slf4j.org) library which Conclave uses to do logging.
 SLF4J enables you to send Conclave's logging to any of the major logging frameworks